Goals of Care Designation Order

 Tell all your health care providers and trusted ones that you have these documents in place.

-When more people know about your documents, the more likely it is your care will align with your wishes.
+When more people know about your documents, the more likely it is your care will align with your preferences.

 stylized illustration of people